LukasMarx/ai-food-blog/src/content/posts/Gelato.md

-    "Remove from heat and stir in the vanilla extract.", "Let the mixture cool to room temperature, then cover and refrigerate for at least 6 hours or overnight.", "Churn the mixture in an ice cream maker according to the manufacturer's instructions.", "Transfer the gelato to a container and freeze for at least 2 hours before serving."
+    "Remove from heat and stir in the vanilla extract.", "Let the mixture cool to room temperature, then cover and refrigerate for at least 6 hours or overnight.", "Churn the mixture in an ice cream maker according to the manufacturer's instructions.", "Transfer the gelato to a container and freeze for at least 2 hours before serving.", ]
-]
 ---

 Gelato is a popular Italian frozen dessert that is similar to ice cream but has a lower fat content and a creamier texture.
 Unlike ice cream, which is churned quickly to incorporate air and increase its volume, gelato is churned slowly to give it a denser texture and a more intense flavor.
 Gelato is also served at a slightly warmer temperature than ice cream, which makes it softer and easier to scoop.